Praxis Tech Review

 Praxis Tech is the iGaming-native payment orchestrator.
 Founded in 2014 by ex-Forex/iGaming merchants who needed to fix their own payment stack, the company now runs Praxis Cashier, a hosted iFrame checkout connecting operators to 600+ PSPs and 1,000+ alternative payment methods across 200+ currencies.
-The business is bootstrapped — no VC, no PE buyout, 135+ staff in Limassol, Dubai, and Kosovo.
+The business is bootstrapped, with no VC, no PE buyout, and 135+ staff in Limassol, Dubai and Kosovo.
 The product priorities reflect the founder origin: ready-made connectors for SoftSwiss, EveryMatrix, Playtech, Delasport, BetConstruct and eight other gaming platforms; a Visa CyberSource-powered risk layer (Praxis Safe); 3DS Cascading and BDCC retry with open banking; and 24/7 dedicated support.
 Public clients include Stake (partnership announced November 2025), Codere Online, BOSS.
 Gaming, and Delasport.
 The SoftSwiss partnership pushed Praxis into 300+ casino brands inside a single onboarding event.
-Compliance posture is PCI DSS Level 1, ISO 27001:2022, and Visa Verified Service Provider, with a December 2025 regulatory expansion into Peru, the Philippines, and Brazil.
-The two real friction points are Trustpilot — 2.4/5 with the typical B2B-on-bank-statement complaint pattern — and the absence of any published pricing or public SDKs.
+Compliance posture is PCI DSS Level 1, ISO 27001:2022, and Visa Verified Service Provider, with a December 2025 regulatory expansion into Peru, the Philippines and Brazil.
+The two real friction points are Trustpilot (2.4/5, with the typical B2B-on-bank-statement complaint pattern) and the absence of any published pricing or public SDKs.
 This is an enterprise orchestrator that you have to negotiate with directly.

 Quick Info